James Milner: Senior

 In August 2009, Milner made his debut for the England senior team, when he came on as a substitute in a friendly match against the Netherlands for the final 23 minutes.
 The match ended in a 2–2 draw.
 He played again for England the following month against Slovenia in another friendly and made his competitive debut four days later in a 2010 FIFA World Cup qualifier against Croatia, where he played the final nine minutes.
 England won the latter match 5–1 to secure qualification for the 2010 FIFA World Cup.
-He was named in the final 23-man squad for the World Cup finals in South Africa and was selected in the starting eleven for England's first match of the tournament against the United States, although he was substituted after 30 minutes.
+He was named in the squad for the World Cup finals in South Africa and was selected in the starting lineup for England's first match of the tournament against the United States, although he was substituted after 30 minutes.
 In England's third match against Slovenia, he set up the only goal of the match with a cross for Jermain Defoe.
 He captained England for the first time for the final 10 minutes of the match in a 2–1 loss against France on 17 November 2010, when both Rio Ferdinand and Steven Gerrard had been substituted.

 Milner played in six matches during qualifying for UEFA Euro 2012, and was named in Roy Hodgson's 23-man squad for the tournament.
 Milner started Hodgson's first match in charge, a 1–0 friendly win against Norway.

-He started all of England's group stage games as the Three Lions finished top of group D and qualified for the quarter finals.
+He started all of England's group stage games as the Three Lions finished top of group D and qualified for the quarter-finals.
 He started but was taken off after an hour as England were eliminated by Italy in a penalty shoot-out.

 On 7 September 2012, Milner scored his first and only international goal in a 5–0 win away to Moldova during 2014 FIFA World Cup qualifying.
 Milner was included in Hodgson's squad for the 2014 FIFA World Cup.
 However, Milner failed to secure a regular starting place, coming on as a substitute in the final group game against Costa Rica after England had already been eliminated, with the game ending in a 0–0 draw.

-Milner was part of the England squad for EURO 2016, but once again was unable to secure regular playing time.
+Milner was part of the England squad for Euro 2016, but once again was unable to secure regular playing time.
 Milner played just five minutes in the group stage, coming on as a late substitute against Russia, and did not play in England's loss to Iceland in the round of 16.

 On 5 August 2016, Milner announced his retirement from international duty following discussions with new England manager Sam Allardyce.

-The England manager Gareth Southgate enquired Milner's availability at the 2018 World Cup, but Milner politely declined to return to international action.
+The England manager Gareth Southgate enquired Milner's availability at the 2018 World Cup, but Milner declined to return to international action.